fgiudici/playground/README.md

 # List `/etc` snapshots, only those available within the current root '/' snapshot
 snapper -c etc list
 ```
-* We keep track of stock RW content for snapshotted contents (origianl /etc is kept for each update) which allows to consider multiple merging strategies.
+* We keep track of stock RW content for snapshotted contents (original /etc is kept for each update) which allows to consider multiple merging strategies.
 * If `/etc` is a RW snapshotted area it does not require specific treatment, we can snapshot `/etc` and any other path we consider (`/root`, `/home`, etc.).
 * Easy rollback, in order to roll back to a previous snapshot we can just run `snapper modify --default <snapID>` and reboot.